GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-java11/simple-server/README.md

 ## Navigate To Your App

-This will ensure the app is run and is required as your app Your app will not be debuggable until after the first request has been received.
+This will ensure the app is run and is required as your app will not be debuggable until after the first request has been received.
 The URL should be provided in the `target url` output of the previous step.